ibexa/documentation-developer/docs/content_management/pages/ibexa_connect_scenario_block.md

 When everything is configured in the Block settings, click **Submit** button.

-After submitting the block, Page will refresh and Ibexa Connect block will display data from provided webhook.
+After submitting the block, Page will refresh and Ibexa Connect block will display data from provided Ibexa Connect webhook.

 ![Ibexa Connect webhook preview](ibexa_connect_webhook_preview.png)